 Below is a chart using the information given by Deciem on their regimen page.
 Only the products that have conflicts are mentioned in the first chart.
 If you use other brands, then you need to check their ingredients too.

 On the official regimen

-This chart is regularly updated and is a guide only.
+This chart is regularly updated and is a guide only so please link to it rather than a screenshot.
 Always check the official website Deciem.
-Please link to this page rather than

 - Always read the instructions before using a product.
-You can find all details on the individual product pages on the Deciem website or on their regimen page.
+You can find all details on the individual product pages on the Deciem website or on the regimen page.